 - Rechargeable batteries contain energy and care should be taken in their handling and disposal. - Remove batteries if the monitor will be stored for longer than 3 months. - The monitor may contain electrochemical sensors with an expected life of 2 years.
 Under conditions of prolonged storage, the sensors should be removed.
 Sensors contains potentially corrosive liquid.
 Handle and dispose with care.

 2. Introduction

 2.1.
 Monitor Overview

-The GMI GT series monitors are multifunction, multi-application gas monitors designed to suit the needs of gas industry service technicians.
+The GMI GT-Fire portable gas detector is a multifunction, multi-application gas monitor designed to suit the needs of the fire industry.

-Figure 1: GT Series Gas Monitor
+Figure 1: GT-Fire Portable Gas Detector

 2.2.
 Features